On the Density of Happy Numbers: Preliminaries

 \subsection{A Local Limit Law}

 The random variable $H(Y_m)$ approaches a normal distribution as $m$ becomes large.
-The following theorem\footnote{We quote a simpler version, with a minor typo corrected} presented in [4, p.
-593] gives a bound. \begin{theorem1} (Local limit law for sums).
-Let $X_1,\dots,X_n$ be independent integer valued variables with PGF $B(z)$, mean $\mu$ and variance $\sigma^2$ where it is assumed that the $X_i$ are supported on $\mathbb{Z}^+$.
+The following theorem\footnote{We quote a simpler version, with a minor typo corrected}, presented in [2, p.
+593], gives a bound. \begin{theorem1} (Local limit law for sums).
+Let $X_1,\dots,X_n$ be i.i.d. integer-valued variables with probability generating function (PGF) $B(z)$, mean $\mu$, and variance $\sigma^2$, where it is assumed that the $X_i$ are supported on $\mathbb{Z}^+$.
 Assume that $B(z)$ is analytic in some disc that contains the unit disc in its interior and that $B(z)$ is aperiodic with $B(0) \neq 0$.
 Then the sum,

 satisfies a local limit law of the Gaussian type: for $t$ in any finite interval, one has . \end{theorem1}